But yesterday I finally opened a bottle of my own hydromeli.

 Then, it was time for the hydromeli, which was the simplicity itself.

-I mixed 500 gr. quince -honey with 1 kg boiled water and I left the mixture under the sun.
-After four months I have a very drinkable sparkling hydromeli.
+I mixed 500 gr. quince -honey with 1 kg boiled water and I left the mixture under the summer sun.
+After 40 days I had a very drinkable sparkling hydromeli.

 As for the two quinces, I made a honey-sweet jam with them, so autumnal in taste.